Sustainable Finance Disclosure Regulation (SFDR)

 Cromwell has been reporting for a number of years on its actions to improve the performance and quality of its assets, reduce emissions and increase efficiency and resilience.
 We recognise the potential risks and opportunities arising from climate change and a transition to a low-carbon economy.

-Statement below summarise Cromwell’s approach to managing the risk from climate change, across the Australian directly owned and funds management business and the current process of alignment across the European operations.
+The Cromwell TCFD Statement can be found in the Annual Report.
+It summarises Cromwell’s approach to managing the risk from climate change, across the Australian directly owned and funds management business and the current process of alignment across the European operations.
 In adopting the TCFD recommendations, we are committed to review and evolve our reporting to support effective disclosure.

 Modern Slavery Statement